 For further information about courses and requirements, contact Susan Sibert at firstname.lastname@example.org

 (Participants must first register with PSEA for the Leadership Conference)

 All participants—new and continuing—must register online for their IUP course.

-Students taking IUP credit are required to pay tuition, the Technology Fee, the Student Service Fee, and the $50 application fee.
+Students taking IUP credit are required to pay tuition, the Technology Fee, the Student Service Fee, the Activity Fee, and the $50 application fee.
 View graduate tuition and fee information.